 This post is part of the series 'Microsoft SQL Server 2016'.
 Be sure to check out the rest of the blog posts of the series!

-The CTP3 of SQL Server 2016 has just been announced.
-So it's time to take a look at the new features provided by this version.
-As we have seen in previous articles, the SQL Server engine has evolved and brings many new features.
-Today we will see that SQL Server Management Studio has not been left behind.
-Indeed a new feature requested for quite some time appeared: the comparison of execution plans.
+The CTP3 of SQL Server 2016 has just been announced, so it's time to look at the new features this version brings.
+As covered in previous articles, the SQL Server engine has evolved with many improvements.
+Today we'll see that SQL Server Management Studio has not been left behind either.
+A long-requested feature has finally arrived: the ability to compare execution plans.

-When running a query, SQL Server creates an execution plan.
-An execution plan contains the list of operations to execute to obtain the result of the query.
-It can differ according to several criteria: different requests, available indexes, statistics, version of SQL Server, etc.
+When running a query, SQL Server creates an execution plan that lists the operations needed to produce the result.
+This plan can vary based on several factors: the query itself, available indexes, statistics, the version of SQL Server, and more.

 #How does it work?

-The first step is to record 2 shots of executions:
+The first step is to save two execution plan files:

 We now have 2 .sqlplan files: